+Five-and-a-half months after the April 20th letter the tone was pretty much the same, when the 13-Hole pasted postcard was mailed on October 5th 1970 to the San Francisco Chronicle.
+He would again mention the reward on his head and further suggest to police that they "shall never catch me".
 The postcard read "There are reports city police pig cops are closeing in on me.
 Fk I'm crackproof.
 What is the price tag now?"
 The suggestion here, is that the killer is taking a swipe at the San Francisco Police Department, having mailed the correspondence to the Chronicle newspaper.
-The wording on the postcard is particularly telling, and seemingly directed at somebody in particular in the phrase "Fk I'm crackproof," in which the the killer again, is apparently unable to refrain from his love of cryptic messages.
-If the killer however is addressing the San Francisco Police Department, it makes perfect sense that 'Fk' would in fact be somebody connected to the SFPD also.
-Bearing in mind the Zodiac Killer's close call with Donald Fouke along Jackson Street, when the officer's patrol car approached him and subsequently let him on his way, it gives a new dimension to the phrase "There are reports city police pig cops are closeing in on me.
+The wording on the postcard is particularly telling, and seemingly directed at somebody in particular in the phrase "Fk I'm crackproof," in which the killer is again apparently unable to refrain from his love of cryptic messages.
+If the killer is addressing the San Francisco Police Department, it makes perfect sense that 'Fk' would in fact be somebody connected to the SFPD also.
+Bearing in mind the Zodiac Killer's close call with Donald Fouke along Jackson Street when the officer's patrol car approached him and subsequently let him on his way, it gives a new dimension to the phrase "There are reports city police pig cops are closeing in on me.
 Fk I'm crackproof.
 What is the price tag now?"

 A big thanks to Alex Lewis - https://welshchappie.wordpress.com/